NebulaGB/samp-screen-colour-fader/README.md

 [![sampctl](https://img.shields.io/badge/sampctl-samp--screen--colour--fader-2f2f2f.svg?style=for-the-badge)](https://github.com/kristoisberg/samp-screen-colour-fader)

-**Notice:** This repository is not being actively maintained anymore.
-If anyone wishes to continue the development of the project, please create a fork of the repository and release future versions there.

 This library lets you add colour filters to players' screens and fade between them.
 Until today I was using a modified version of Joe Staff's fader include, but since it was using a separate argument for each part of an RGBA colour and the original was outdated in general, I decided to create my own.
 Here's what I came up with.

 ## Installation